andrewliu2001/hpml-project/README.md

 Note that during these sweeps, we kept Hyena’s convolution window the same size as the attention window in GPT-based Trajectory Model (len=250).
 This is so we can maintain same batch size of 256 when training on a single GPU.
 When training the best model, we increased the length to max length and decreased batch size to 64 to fit into memory, resulting in a much longer time-per epoch (see side-by-side comparison of Hyena and GPT).

-To save time, each Hyena sweep lasted only 2 epochs.
+To save time, the run for each point in the hyperparameter search space of the Hyena sweep lasted only 2 epochs.
 When using a window size of 250, this training duration proved sufficient for the model to converge.
 The sweeps suggest that, with a small fixed convolution window, model size is clearly the dominant performance factor.
 After fixing the model to 11-12 layers, we see that embedding_dropout becomes the second most important hyperparameter.

 ![Sweep curve](https://github.com/andrewliu2001/hpml-project/blob/tuning/assets/sweep.png)
 ![Sweep table](https://github.com/andrewliu2001/hpml-project/blob/tuning/assets/sweep_table.png)